First Workshop Demo

 The students watched a brief but intense session, moving camera position multiple times before locking in, and getting a front row seat while I asked the sitter to remove his shirt, and gave minute directions on body positions.

-It was over in less than 20 minutes, and the primary response from the attendees was, "I appreciated what you told us up until this point, but now I understand."
+It was over in less than 20 minutes, and the primary response from the attendees was, "I had appreciated what you’d told us up until this point, but now I understand it in context."

 And Hudson was glad that he got to keep his pants on.